So did traffic fall by 31.7%? Not at all.

 You can do this quite easily in Ahrefs Site Audit.
 Just run a crawl then go to:

-For example, one of the pages we deleted was https://ahrefs.com/blog/social-media-content-strategy/ so we would enter the following in Data Explorer:
+For example, one of the pages we deleted was https://ahrefs.com/blog/social-media-content-strategy/ so we would enter the following in Page Explorer:

 Next, click on the “No. of inlinks,” and you’ll see all pages that are internally linking to your filtered URL.
 From here, it’s just a matter of executing your action and making the on-page changes across your site.